EnhancedNetwork/TOHE-Docs/Install.md

 </details>
 <br>
 <details>
-<summary><b><font color=#d395b4>Install Town of Host: Enhanced for</font> <font color=#0e7a0d>Xbox App</font></b></summary>
+<summary><b><font color=gray>Install Town of Host: Enhanced for</font> <font color=#0e7a0d>Xbox App</font></b></summary>

 1. Download the latest full Release of Town of Host: Enhanced [here](https://github.com/0xDrMoe/TownofHost-Enhanced/releases/latest).
 You only need the other zip such as "`TOHE.v1.0.0-MS.zip`", not the source code files.
 MAKE SURE YOU DOWNLOAD THE `-MS` FILE, OTHERWISE IT WILL NOT WORK!<br>

 2. Once the download is complete, unzip it into a new empty folder like on desktop.

 3. Locate your AmongUs install.
-For example, if you own the game on Xbox App, you need to go to Xbox App, then you can find this by right clicking on the game in your Library, selecting "Manage", then "Files", and finally selecting "Browse files".<br>
+Firstly you need to go to Xbox App, then you can find this by right clicking on the game in your Library, selecting "Manage", then "Files", and finally selecting "Browse files".<br>
 ![image](./images/MSGetFolder.png)

 4. Select all of the files in your TOHE folder and copy them to the Among Us installation folder.
 The folder should now look something like this:<br>
 ![image](./images/MSResultFolder.png)

 5. Now go back to Xbox App, then launch the game like you would normally do.
 Theres no problem in launching the game with `Among Us.exe` at all.<br>
+Note: Like Epic Games, you shouldn't run into the 'you are logged out/in offline mode' issue as TOHE has to be in your Xbox App folder and cannot be separated.
+You can play Vanilla as usual by clicking the Settings Wheel in the top-right of the window, and swapping to Vanilla.<br><br>

 NOTE: This is for the `Xbox App` version of Among Us.
 You cannot download TOHE on the Microsoft Store version of Among Us.
 TOHE cannot be downloaded on Xbox Consoles.

 #### You have now installed Town of Host: Enhanced!
 All that remains is to start up a private lobby and customize your settings.